johnnyoshika/aws-elasticbeanstalk-lambda-dotnet-core-simple-api/README.md

 Right-click on project and select `Publish to AWS Lambda`

 ### Fix root proxy on API Gateway
 After deployment, I was able to access `/products/1` and `products/2`, but root wasn't accessible.
-To fix this, I went to API Gateway in AWS Console and added an `ANY` method that proxied to our Lambda function.
+To fix this, I went to API Gateway in AWS Console and added an `ANY` method at the root that proxied to our Lambda function.